 He is an adjunct professor at Columbia University, where he designs and teaches seminars on spoken forms of literature and experimental writing processes.
 He received degrees in music, physics and writing from the University of California and Bennington College, US.

-Born in 1981 in San Rafael, US, he lives and works in New York and Muir Beach, US.
+Born in San Rafael, US, he lives and works in New York and Muir Beach, US.

 This person was part of Sharjah Biennial 13.